sadjow/phoenix-devenv-template/README.md

 - **CI workflow**: Automatically tests that the development environment builds correctly on every push and pull request
   - Tests on both Ubuntu and macOS to ensure cross-platform compatibility
-- **Format checking**: Verifies that Nix and YAML files adhere to consistent formatting guidelines
-- **Documentation validation**:
-  - Checks for broken links in markdown files
-  - Validates markdown for common style and formatting issues
 - **Dependency updates**: A scheduled workflow that automatically updates Nix dependencies and creates a pull request with the changes
 - **Dependabot**: Keeps GitHub Actions dependencies up-to-date with weekly checks